 #5 Whole Bean Coffee From Independent Coffee Roasters at the Grocery Store

-For as long as I can recall, the shelves of coffee at the grocery store were filled with low-grade canned coffee or big corporate brands like Starbucks or Peets.
+For as long as I can recall, the grocery store’s coffee shelves were filled with low-grade canned coffee or big corporate brands like Starbucks or Peets.
 That is slowly changing.
 I’m seeing more and more independent coffee roasters getting shelf space at higher-end grocery stores.

 #6 Honey Processed Coffee